Madhur-1/ERA-v1/S11/README.md

         ToTensorV2(),
     ]
 )
 ```

-As seen above, three transforms from the Albumentations library RandomCrop, HoriznotalFlip and CourseDropout were used.
+As seen above, three transforms from the Albumentations library RandomCrop and CourseDropout were used.

 ## LR Finder